rebeccapower/documentation/docs/installation/install-a-demo.md

 1. Open Docker Desktop.
 2. Click on Portainer.
-3. If you see the Quick Setup Environment Wizard, click “Get Started".
+3. If you see the Quick Setup Environment Wizard, click “Get Started" and select your local environment.
 Otherwise, select your local environment under "Environments".
 4. Open the sidebar.
 5. Click on **Stacks**.
 6. Click **Add Stack**.